 I could fill up my entire blog with More’s attacks against Luther and William Tyndale.
 When Tyndale’s first edition of his English translation of Erasmus’ Greek New Testament was published, it was viciously attacked by the religious leaders in England.
 They sent a copy to Thomas More to study.
 More responded with 3 quarters of a million words in attack against it.
 What was Tyndale’s crime?
-He offered the people Paul in English and translated four key New Testament words (prebuteros, ekklesia, agape, metanoeo) in their correct Greek meanings (senior, congregation, love, repent) instead of priest, church, charity and do penance.
+He offered the people Paul in English and translated four key New Testament words (prebuteros, ekklesia, agape, metanoeo) in their correct Greek meanings (senior, congregation, love, repent) instead of priest, church, charity and do penance as was held in the Roman Catholic dogma.
 That was it.

 More ran into another huge problem though.
 He was Chancellor at the time that King Henry wanted a divorce from Catherine so he could wed Anne Boleyn.
 When the Pope would not give Henry an indulgence to divorce Catherine, he transformed the Church in England to the English Church.
 He confiscated all Church property.
 Thomas More would not agree to side with Henry so he was charged with treason and was executed.
 Even though he knew the Catholic Church was corrupt and not teaching the truth found in scripture he would, through clinched teeth say that the Pope and Church were perfect and incapable of making a mistake.
 In the end the persecution he rendered to others was delivered back upon his own head.

 More caused the persecution and execution of Christians who he did not agree with theologically.
 To him, the Roman Catholic Church was the only avenue to God.
 He believed this so heartily that it became his idol.
 Do people in the 21st Century become so enraptured by their “religion” that it becomes their god rather than God?
 Yes, absolutely this is true.
-When people are more concerned with forms and traditions rather than in obedience to God by obeying the Word of God then they have become idolatrous.
+When people are more concerned with forms or traditions or trends or being popular rather than in obedience to God by obeying the Word of God then they have become idolatrous.
 What is the outcome of idolatry?
 Look at Israel’s example.

 What is our role in the society in which God has caused us to live in our day?
 Jesus, in His Sermon on the Mount, first gave the progressive spiritual traits that His genuine disciples would take on as they grew in grace.
 Then he made a comment that succinctly defines the role of each of His disciples in this world.